-2016.173 The Washington State Department of Labor and Industries adopted a similar Respirable Crystalline Silica Rule in 2018.174 These rules were created because workers continue to be exposed to hazardous levels of crystalline silica and are at risk for silicosis in modern times.
+Silicosis is one of the oldest known occupational diseases, recognized since ancient times.
+The federal Occupational Safety and Health Administration (OSHA) issued a final rule on Respirable Crystalline Silica with a reduced allowable workplace exposure level to crystalline silica in 2016.176 The Washington State Department of Labor and Industries adopted a similar Respirable Crystalline Silica Rule in 2018.177 These rules were created because workers continue to be exposed to hazardous levels of crystalline silica and are at risk for silicosis in modern times.

-Silicosis is a progressive, irreversible, fibrotic lung disease resulting from inhalation and pulmonary deposition of respirable dust containing crystalline silica.175 The causal relationship between inhalation of crystalline silica and the development of silicosis is well-established and not under dispute.176 Silicosis can be fatal.
+Silicosis is a progressive, irreversible, fibrotic lung disease resulting from inhalation and pulmonary deposition of respirable dust containing crystalline silica.178 The causal relationship between inhalation of crystalline silica and the development of silicosis is well-established and not under dispute.179 Silicosis can be fatal.

 There are three classification types of silicosis: acute silicosis (also called silicoproteinosis or alveolar proteinosis), simple silicosis (also called chronic or nodular silicosis), progressive massive fibrosis (PMF, a progression of simple silicosis), and accelerated silicosis (a rapidly progressive form of simple silicosis).
-Time from first exposure to onset of disease varies with the intensity of exposure and may be as short as a few weeks for acute silicosis to as long as 20 years for simple silicosis and progressive massive fibrosis.177
+Time from first exposure to onset of disease varies with the intensity of exposure and may be as short as a few weeks for acute silicosis to as long as 20 years for simple silicosis and progressive massive fibrosis.180

-The Washington State Occupational Health Indicators report is based on hospitalization data and estimates that the number of hospital discharges with a primary or contributing diagnosis of silicosis for the years 2010 through 2018 ranged from <10 to 12 discharges per year.178 The rate of hospitalizations per million residents is estimated at 1.6 to 2.2 per year.2 SHARP's occupational respiratory disease surveillance program identified just 1 case of silicosis over the two-year period of 2016-2017 based on workers' compensation data.179
+The Washington State Occupational Health Indicators report is based on hospitalization data and estimates that the number of hospital discharges with a primary or contributing diagnosis of silicosis for the years 2010 through 2018 ranged from <10 to 12 discharges per year.181 The rate https://apps.leg.wa.gov/WAC/default.aspx?cite=296-840 Washington Administrative Code Chapter 296-840 (Respirable Crystalline Silica) Accessed January 30, 2020